');

 About Greensboro, VT

-Greensboro is a small community in Vermont with a population of 109 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in Greensboro is 68.2 years.
+Greensboro is a small community located in Vermont with a population of 109 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 68.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Greensboro Ranks in Vermont